-Faulty plumbing in your home
+Illegal connections and faulty plumbing in your home

 Illegal connections happen when appliances or plumbing in your home or business are connected to the wrong sewer, resulting in pollution.
+Learn more about the impact of these misconnections below.

-Where does my wastewater go?
+Where does my water go?

 What is an illegal connection?